-This article is an excerpt from our book 'Better Software & Stronger Teams'.
-For the full guide to building a collaborative software team, pick up your free copy!
+Editor’s note: This article is an excerpt from our newly revamped eBook: Project Management for Teams in GitHub.
+For the full guide to building a high-performing, agile software team, pick up your free copy!

 Agile development – or simply Agile – is an iterative approach to software development that emphasizes flexibility, interactivity, and a high level of transparency.

-Agile projects involve the frequent release of useable code (revenue), continuous testing (quality), and acceptance that whatever you think you know now, it’ll change (reality!).
-With a few tweaks and some basic understanding of agile best practices, you can turn GitHub into a powerful agile platform... and reap the sweet, sweet benefits of the GitHub data your team is constantly creating.
+Agile projects involve the frequent release of usable code, continuous testing (quality), and acceptance that whatever you think you know now, it’ll change (reality!).
+With a few tweaks and some basic understanding of best practices, you can turn GitHub into a powerful Agile platform…and reap the sweet, sweet benefits of the GitHub data your team is already creating.

 GitHub reinvented what it means to collaborate on code.
 They championed a new era of open source development, which naturally transitioned into a profitable business driven from the ground up by developers who love the platform.

 If something has code, there’s a good chance it was developed or refined on GitHub.
 It’s where the world’s top software teams write, collaborate on, and ship amazing products.

-As GitHub took over the development world, project management companies rushed to integrate with it in an attempt to bridge management and development teams.
-But every solution shares the same problem.
+As GitHub took over the development world, project management companies rushed to integrate with it as an attempt to bridge management and development teams.
+But every solution shared the same problem.

 They all “live” outside GitHub, forcing developers to jump from tool to tool to update tasks, tickets, and reports.
-We call this context switching, and it’s much more costly than we expect.
+The result is “context switching”, and it’s much more costly than we expect.
 What people need is project management for GitHub, rather than a multitude of different tools in a million different places.

 People, as a rule, are terrible multitaskers.
 A study by the Journal of Experimental Psychology found that people who multitask see a 40% drop in productivity.
 When interrupted from a task, it takes 20-30 minutes to refocus.
 Switching between low-performance tasks – say, texting a friend while watching TV – isn’t too difficult.
 Getting back to where you were before (zoning out in front of Netflix) takes nearly no time at all.